larryyu2004/my-portfolio/portfolio-website/frontend/public/markdown/markdownContent/Leetcode 0024 Swap Nodes in Pairs.md

 # THINKING

-## 1.FIRST OF ALL, whether we should create a dummy node?
+## 1. FIRST OF ALL, whether we should create a dummy node?
 N1(Head) -> N2 -> N3 -> N4 -> N5 -> ......

 Think about is, we need to swap two nodes, right? **Head** has pointed to N1, N1 then swaps with N2.
 Now, you want to start from N2, but **Head** still point to N1, it makes us feel confused.
 It is not as good as creating a dummy node.
 How to use it?
 When we return, set a pointer **ans** , **ans** is the next node of dummy, delete dummy, return **ans**.

-## 2.What nodes do we need?
+## 2. What nodes do we need?
 ### N2 -> N1(previous) -  N4 -> N3 -  N5 ->......
 2.1 **previous** , after we have swaped nodes in pairs.
 How we connect them with previous one?
 So we should set **previous**.